 - NO: he may be drinking adequately, may be receiving adequate fluid via NG feed or TPN, or may be receiving large volumes with drugs or drug infusions (or a combination of these).
 Allow patients to drink if at all possible.

-- Resuscitation: The patient is hypovolaemic as a result of dehydration, blood loss or sepsis and requires urgent correction of intravascular depletion to correct the deficit.
+- RESUSCITATION – they are hypovolaemic as a result of dehydration, blood loss or sepsis and require urgent correction of intravascular depletion.

-- Obtain weight (estimate if required).
-Maintenance fluid requirement is approximately 30ml/kg/24h (Table 1).
+- Obtain or estimate weight: Maintenance fluid requirement is approximately 30ml/kg/24h (Table 1).

 Calculate how much loss has to be replaced and work out which type of fluid has been lost: e.g. GI secretions, blood, inflammatory losses.